We’ve been a self-funded research lab since 1983.

-We agree with Schumpeter, that entrepreneurs drive the economy in innovative new directions the big guys can’t.
-(But we’ve brought many of the big guys with us…)
+We agree with Schumpeter, that entrepreneurs drive the economy in innovative directions large firms can’t.
+(Though we’ve brought many with us…)

-Here are short descriptions of some of the most impactful projects.
+Here are short descriptions of some of our most impactful projects.

 The Pool is an active data sketchpad for all roles